-The "Cost of goods sold" line item in the consolidated statements of operations consists of the book value of inventory sold to customers during the reporting period.
+The "Cost of goods sold" line item in the Condensed consolidated statements of operations consists of the book value of inventory sold to customers during the reporting period.
 When circumstances dictate that the Company use net realizable value as the basis for recording inventory, it bases its estimates on expected future selling prices less expected disposal costs.

-Accounts Receivable-Accounts receivable are stated at historical cost less allowance for doubtful accounts.
+Accounts Receivable-Accounts receivable are stated at historical cost less allowance for credit losses.
 On a periodic basis, management evaluates its accounts receivable and determines whether to provide an allowance or if any accounts should be written off based on a past history of write-offs, collections and current credit conditions.
 A receivable is considered past due if the Company has not received payments based on agreed-upon terms.
 The Company generally does not require any security or collateral to support its receivables.
-The Company performs ongoing evaluations of its customers and maintains an allowance for bad and doubtful receivables.
-As of December 31, 2023 and March 31, 2024, the Company had an allowance for doubtful accounts of \$0.1 million.
+The Company performs ongoing evaluations of its customers and maintains an allowance for credit losses.
+As of December 31, 2023 and September 30, 2024, the Company had an allowance for credit losses of \$0.1 million.